 Founded by Freeman Shen, a former Volvo China chairman and chief executive, WM Motor is a new EV startup from the People's Republic.
-The company released this week several images depicting production cars it plans to launch in the years to come.
+Several images have emerged onto the web this week allegedly depicting production cars it plans to launch in the years to come.
 Attached pictures are showing a total of four models: an SUV, an MPV, a sedan, and what appears to be a jacked-up wagon.

-If you’re wondering why the SUV looks so familiar, it’s because WM Motor has actually photoshopped an official image of the 2014 Mitsubishi Outlander PHEV Concept-S without even changing the wheels.
-As a matter of fact, they didn’t just take the car and modify it in Photoshop, since the whole image has been carried over.
+If you’re wondering why the SUV looks so familiar, it’s because the render is actually a photoshop based on an official image of the 2014 Mitsubishi Outlander PHEV Concept-S without even changing the wheels.
+As a matter of fact, the whole image has been carried over.

 Moving onto the MPV, it looks quite fishy and sends off a strong Zafira vibe.
-As a matter of fact, the logo on the wheels appears to be Opel’s, thus indicating that they didn’t even bother to change it.
+As a matter of fact, the logo on the wheels appears to be Opel’s, thus indicating that whoever created the render didn’t even bother to change it.

 As far as the sedan and the raised wagon are concerned, both of them seem to be based on the same vehicle.
 Might that be the Peugeot 508 Sedan and its rugged 508 RXH wagon counterpart?

 Anyway, WM Motor wants to open a factory in Wenzhou, China as well as an R&D center in Germany, according to Forbes.
 Work on the assembly plant has already commenced and the company has managed to raise $1 billion so far, with plans to launch a total of eight models until 2025.